gcgarciab/craftsman-test/README.md

 - Use the to keep code consistent and readable.
 The codebase within this project has linting errors, and these will need to be resolved so that you can continue development - DONE
 - Use a router within the code, create a `SuperheroView` component and apply it to the route `/superhero` - DONE
 - Using (or another library if you'd prefer) create a search input which will either a list of books or the super heros from the open API's provided above. - DONE
-- Use a responsive design approach to make the layout work on a range of screen sizes - WORKING ON IT
+- Use a responsive design approach to make the layout work on a range of screen sizes - DONE
-- Try to create a good user experience - WORKING ON IT
+- Try to create a good user experience - I THINK DONE
 - Think about folder structure, and keeping code organised - DONE
-- Consider cross-browser support (Chrome, Firefox, Safari, Microsoft Edge) - TODO
+- Consider cross-browser support (Chrome, Firefox, Safari, Microsoft Edge) - DONE

 ---